mhassans/hgcal-linkmapping/README.md

 Main file containing the option to run all functions:
 - `plot_lpGBTLoads`, `plot_ModuleLoads`, : Processes MC event data and determines the average number of TCs, or words, per lpGBT
-- `study_mapping`, :  Find the optimised way of assigning lpGBTs to bundles, where the input options are listed for each parameter
+- `study_mapping`, :  Find the optimised way of assigning lpGBTs to bundles

-Run using the config file `config/default.yaml`
+Run using the config file `config/default.yaml`, where the input options are listed for each parameter

 ## `process.py`